AlyssaByrnes/alyssabyrnes.github.io/resources/practice.md

 If you'd like some fun coding projects to work on to strengthen your skills, I recommend the following!

+### Create Your Own Personal Website
+I made a [tutorial](/resources/personal-site.html) on how to create a personal website like this one!

 ### Artificial Intelligence
 I found [Berkeley's Pac Man project](http://ai.berkeley.edu/project_overview.html) to be a fun introduction to AI!